-← Back to Blog
+← Back to blog

-• Desktop app records the meeting
+• Desktop app records the meeting.

-• Local transcription generates text output
+• Local transcription writes a text file.

-• NAS stores recordings and transcripts
+• The NAS stores the recording and the transcript.

-• Search/indexing tools make transcripts discoverable
+• Optional indexing tools make the transcripts searchable.

 Desktop recorder